codahale/usl4j/README.md

 [![Build Status](https://secure.travis-ci.org/codahale/usl4j.svg)](http://travis-ci.org/codahale/usl4j)

-usl4j is Java modeler for [Dr. Neil Gunther][NJG]'s [Universal Scalability Law][USL], which can be used in system testing and capacity planning, as described by [Baron Schwartz][BS] in his book [Practical Scalability Analysis with the Universal Scalability Law][PSA].
+usl4j is Java modeler for [Dr. Neil Gunther][NJG]'s [Universal Scalability Law][USL] as described by [Baron Schwartz][BS] in his book [Practical Scalability Analysis with the Universal Scalability Law][PSA].

+Given a handful of measurements of any two [Little's Law][LL] parameters--throughput, latency, and concurrency--the [USL][USL] allows you to make predictions about any of those parameters' values given an arbitrary value for any another parameter.
+For example, given a set of measurements of concurrency and throughput, the [USL][USL] will allow you to predict what a system's average latency will look like at a particular throughput, or how many servers you'll need to process requests and stay under your SLA's latency requirements.

 The model coefficients and predictions should be within 0.02% of those listed in the book.

 ## Add to your project